Union Canal (Pennsylvania): 19th century

-However, the most important single lottery in terms of number of tickets and in the value of prizes in the early history of State lotteries was the Union Canal Lottery authorized in 1811 but it was to be managed by the Lehigh Coal & Navigation Company and the Union Canal Company, respectively.
+The most important single lottery in terms of number of tickets and in the value of prizes in the early history of state lotteries was the Union Canal Lottery authorized in 1811 but it was to be managed by the Lehigh Coal & Navigation Company and the Union Canal Company, respectively.
 The 1811 acts of authorization prohibited the use of any of the lottery funds as dividends paid to stockholders.

 The Union canal's incorporation permitted it to raise by means of a lottery $340,000, the exact amount that was left uncompleted by the predecessor companies in 1795.

-Between 1811 and 1821, even with this lottery effort, the Company was unable to attract sufficient capital to complete the proposed canals and to keep them in repairs.
-In 1821, the legislature permitted the Company to continue to raise by lottery for twenty-five years sufficient funds to enable the Company to pay six percent dividends to stockholders.
+Between 1811 and 1821, even with this lottery effort, the company was unable to attract sufficient capital to complete the proposed canals and to keep them in repairs.
+In 1821, the legislature permitted the company to continue to raise by lottery for twenty-five years sufficient funds to enable the company to pay six percent dividends to stockholders.

 Between 1811 and December 31, 1833, the company conducted about fifty different lottery schemes and awarded in prizes more than $33,000,000.
-In 1832 alone, the lottery paid $5,216,240.100 (1832$s).
+In 1832, the lottery paid $5,216,240.100.
 It was not a success for the company though as the lottery had been planned to provide a 15% return, in reality, it was below 5%.
 Throughout the entire period it was authorized, the lotteries were to be found in nearly every issue of the city and county papers of Pennsylvania as well as throughout the United States.
 The State lottery to funds the canal construction is "... one of the best-known lotteries in the history of this country."

-The largest cities on the East Coast were experiencing an energy crisis—large stands of forest were no longer available near enough to the cities to practically bring in wood for fuel and charcoal production.
-Cities were beginning to import smoky, sooty Bituminous Coal from England and Virginia and a new source of energy was needed.
+The largest cities on the East Coast were experiencing an energy crisis with large stands of forest were no longer available near enough to the cities to practically bring in wood for fuel and charcoal production.
+Cities were beginning to import smoky, sooty bituminous coal from England and Virginia and a new source of energy was needed.
 The project was given a new push by industrialists in New Jersey and Philadelphia.
-Innovative industrialist, Josiah White had discovered how to properly burn Anthracite circa 1808 and large easily mined deposits were found within 100 miles of Philadelphia over a decade earlier, but overland transportation by Mule train of bulk commodities was extremely costly.
-Local Rivers were rapids strewn and ran fast, not shallow and well behaved.
-By the end of the War of 1812 industrialists were getting desperate for fuels—mills and manufacturies were sometimes forced into going quiet for days.
+Josiah White, an industrialist, discovered how to properly burn anthracite in 1808.
+Large deposits of anthracite were found within 100 miles of Philadelphia over a decade earlier, but overland transportation by mule train of bulk commodities was extremely costly.
+Local rivers were rapids strewn and ran fast, not shallow and well behaved.
+By the end of the War of 1812, industrialists were getting desperate for fuels—mills and manufacturies were sometimes forced into going quiet for days.
 White and others pushed for canal funding, applied for rights to improve navigations on the Schuylkill, and eventually split off when he disagreed with other investors as the best way to proceed.